uwescience/myria-website/docs/index.markdown

 ### Using the Myria demonstration service through the browser

-Open your browser (preferably Chrome), and point it at: [http://demo.myria.cs.washington.edu](http://demo.myria.cs.washington.edu)
+Open your browser (preferably Chrome), and point it at [http://demo.myria.cs.washington.edu](http://demo.myria.cs.washington.edu).

 You will see an editor where you can write MyriaL or SQL queries and execute them with Myria.